Your French Bulldog losing hair may become a concern if it appears that their shedding is beyond what is normally expected of their particular breed.

-Despite its name, a ringworm is not actually a worm, but a fungus that lives in the outermost layer of your dog’s skin and hair follicles.
+Despite its name, a ringworm is not a worm but a fungus that lives in the outermost layer of your dog's skin and hair follicles.
 The infection presents itself in a ring or circle patch of hair loss.

 |A French Bulldog losing fur can also be attributed to internal parasites, as an infection of this manner often causes malnutrition in dogs.
 The primary internal parasites dog owners should be aware of are roundworms, hookworms, tapeworms, and giardia. |

-Each of these parasites disrupts your dog’s digestive or intestinal tracts, depriving your dog of valuable nutrition necessary to keep its skin and fur coat healthy.
+These parasites disrupt your dog's digestive or intestinal tracts, depriving your dog of valuable nutrition necessary to keep its skin and fur coat healthy.